-The strep bacteria are very ancient organisms that survive in the human host by hiding from the immune system as long as possible.
+Strep bacteria survive in the human host by hiding from the immune system as long as possible.
 It hides itself by putting molecules on its cell wall so that it looks nearly identical to molecules found on the child's heart, joints, skin, and brain tissues.
-This hiding is called "molecular mimicry" and allows the strep bacteria to evade detection for a long time.
+This is called "molecular mimicry" and allows the strep bacteria to evade detection for a long time.

 However, the molecules on the strep bacteria are eventually recognized as foreign to the body and the child's immune system reacts to them by producing antibodies.
 Because of the molecular mimicry by the bacteria, the immune system reacts not only to the strep molecules, but also to the human host molecules that were mimicked; antibodies system "attack" the mimicked molecules in the child's own tissues.

 Studies at the NIMH and elsewhere have shown that some cross-reactive "anti-brain" antibodies target the brain—causing OCD, tics, and the other neuropsychiatric symptoms of PANDAS.